The following blog post has step-by-step instructions on how to mention @ other users in Gmail Messages.

 Google recently introduced its revamped Gmail app.
-It has refined on-screen visuals and various new features into the email service.
+It has refined on-screen visuals and various new features in the email service.
 In my previous articles, I have already written about Gmail’s Smart Compose and Offline Email feature.

-In today’s blog post you will read about how to mention @ contacts or users.
+In today’s blog post, you will read about how to mention @ contacts or users.
 It is a new feature of available in the latest version of Gmail.

 How to Mention (@) Other Users in the New Gmail

 Now the same @mention functionality is also introduced by the company in the new Gmail.
 In case, you find it exciting and want to try it out, then here is how you can use it:

 1. First of all, you need to be running the new version of Gmail.
 It is because the mentioned feature is not available in the old version of Gmail.